ukatech/jsstp-lib/docs/README_EN.md

 ##### type definition

-Even if you use cdn and write js code by hand, you can use jsstp's type definition file in ide to get code hints
+Even if you use CDN and write js code by hand, you can use jsstp's type definition file in your IDE to get code hints.

-First make sure your ide has access to jsstp, you can probably install it globally to use it without disturbing the workspace file
+First make sure your IDE has access to jsstp.
+You can probably install it globally to use it without disturbing the workspace file.

 ```shell
 npm i -g jsstp
 ```

 Afterwards, add a type import to the head of the file using jsstp.
-According to the types convention, this declaration must precede any formal code
+According to the types convention, this declaration must precede any formal code.

 ```javascript
 /// <reference types="jsstp" />
 ```

-Finally declare the type of jsstp before its declaration with a JSDoc comment
+Finally, declare the type of jsstp before its declaration with a JSDoc comment.

 ```javascript
 /** @type {typeof import("jsstp").jsstp} */